There are some things that the meeting industry doesn’t like to talk about in public. For example:

 If you want to really know about the long-term value of your meetings to attendees, I’ve given you concrete things you can do to find out.
 I know it can be scary to ask these questions, because there’s usually that little voice in your mind that says, “Suppose I find out that what I’m doing really sucks?
 Then what?”

 I’m here to tell you that the likelihood is very high that you will hear really good stuff about what you’re doing — and yes, there will be some unsettling responses too, because you can’t please everyone no matter what you do.
 Buried amongst the “not-so-great” responses will be nuggets of gold feedback you can use to improve your event for next time.
 Working on continuous improvement is increasingly important in the competitive world of meetings, and here are some implementation tools.

 It’s your choice whether you use them or not.

-Do you agree that evaluating the long-term value of our meetings to attendees is an invisible elephant in the room?
+Do you agree that not evaluating the long-term value of our meetings to attendees is the meeting industry’s biggest dirty secret?
 Do you have other suggestions for taking an honest look at what we’re providing to our meeting attendees?
 Please share your thoughts in the comments below!